tassamoo/Web-Development-Self-Learning/notes.md

 1. using text-align: center (can be used when the lement is inline)
 2. using margin by set the top and bottom zero, left and right auto
 3. using position relative and absolutes

+**Font Styling in Personal Website**
+Sans-serif: no edges
+Serif: have edges
+go to fonts.google.com to embed the font that you want to show in your website